ncbi/ribovore/00README.txt

 testfiles/ directory, with output.
 In the example, the command given is:
 > ribolengthchecker.pl $RIBODIR/testfiles/example-rlc-11.fa test-rlc

-For the user to reproduce the behavior, the user has to run instead
+If you did not fully copy or clone the ribotyper files and set $RIBODIR to a directory in which you have write permission, then you should run instead
 > ribolengthchecker.pl <user directory>/testfiles/example-rlc-11.fa test-rlc

-where <user directory> is the diretoy in which ribolengthchecker.pl is installed.
+where <user directory> is the directory in which ribolengthchecker.pl is installed.

 > ribolengthchecker.pl $RIBODIR/testfiles/example-rlc-11.fa test-rlc
 --------------